ATMs in Japan

 For further information on locations and conditions of use check E-net’s website.

 Japan Post Bank

 Aeon Bank is also another provider of ATM facilities for foreign currency and account access.
-There are more than 2,000 locations available across Japan within their retail stores.
-Please refer to the link below for further details and info on locations:
+There are more than 2,000 locations available across Japan within their shopping complexes and supermarkets.

-Finally, SMBC Prestia (formerly Citibank in Japan), also provides access to foreign accounts and currencies via their existing ATM network.
-In most cases, their branches are few and far between, available in main cities in only a handful locations, making them the least convenient.
-However, I have provided a link to these ATMs for completeness, please refer below for further details:
+Finally, SMBC Prestia (formerly Citibank in Japan), also provide access to foreign accounts and currencies via their existing ATM network.
+In most cases, their branches are few and far between, available in main cities in only a handful of locations, making them the least convenient.

-In response to the dramatic increase in tourism experienced in Japan, the Japan National Tourism Organisation (JNTO) has recently launched a new free app for tourists.
-This is designed to provide information on many things across the country, like destinations, restaurants and Free WiFi, but also provides a list of places in Japan which provide ATM access for foreign cards.
+The Japan National Tourism Organisation (JNTO) has recently launched a new free app for tourists.
+This is designed to provide information on many things across the country, like train timetables, restaurants, and Free WiFi.
+Furthermore, it also provides a list of places in Japan which provide ATM access for foreign cards.
 You can find out more about the app here.